 She didn’t have time to think about that at the moment.
 She rushed out onto the street, the dawn light now illuminating the city, and ducked down an alleyway.

-Then, she just kept running--this time trying to pick the smallest, and dirtiest, alleyways as her path.
+Then, she just kept running--this time trying to pick the smallest, and dirtiest, alleyways she could.

 Warbreaker